selfishprimate/gerillass/README.md

 ## Vendor Prefix Support

-Because of the vast usage of bundlers like Gulp, Grunt, Webpack, etc.(these frameworks run some other plugins like Autoprefixer to support vendor prefixes) Gerillass doesn't provide vendor prefix support.
+Because of the vast usage of bundlers like Gulp, Grunt, Webpack, etc.(these frameworks run some other plugins like Autoprefixer to support vendor prefixes), Gerillass doesn't provide vendor prefix support.

-So, feel free to use any kind of tool to support that.
-My suggestion is **Autoprefixer**.
-If you are not using one of the bundlers mentioned above, you can also add vendor prefixes manually by using the [Autoprefixer CSS Online](https://autoprefixer.github.io/) tool.
+So, feel free to use any tool to support that.
+My suggestion is Autoprefixer.
+If you are not using one of the bundlers mentioned above, you can also manually add vendor prefixes using the [Autoprefixer CSS Online](https://autoprefixer.github.io/) tool.

 ## Experimenting Gerillass